Senither/Hypixel-Skyblock-Assistant/README.md

 #### Hypixel Token

 The Hypixel token is used to communicate with Hypixels API, allowing to bot to get player, profile, and guild information for the Skyblock gamemode.
 If you don't already have a Hypixel API token you can get one by logging into the server using `mc.hypixel.net` and running `/api`.

+#### Leaderboard URI

+The leaderboard URI is the URI that the [leaderboard tracker](https://github.com/Senither/Hypixel-Skyblock-Leaderboard) is hosted at, when a custom URI is provided the bot will instead use that API for all guild and player leaderboards, however if the value is left at `null`, the bot will default back to using the public leaderboard API.

 #### Database